ibm-cloud-docs/solution-tutorials/istio-openshift.hidden.md

    ```
    {:pre}

+   You can check the contents of an YAML file by running `cat <FILENAME_WITH_EXTENSION>' command in the Shell.

 2. Inject the Istio Envoy sidecar into the bookinfo pods, and deploy the BookInfo app on to the {{site.data.keyword.openshiftshort}} cluster.
 Deploy both the v1 and v2 versions of the app:

     ```sh